Adarsh-singh-2002/DSA_/README.md

 Return the maximum score you can receive after performing n operations.

 The function gcd(x, y) is the greatest common divisor of x and y.

+>Leetcode question : 1721 Swapping Nodes in a Linked List

+You are given the head of a linked list, and an integer k.

+Return the head of the linked list after swapping the values of the kth node from the beginning and the kth node from the end (the list is 1-indexed).